edenreich/edenreich/README.md

 - The best process is no process - strict processes that were thought ahead of time or were copied from a template before understanding the relevant use-cases, often lead to reduction of flexibility and productivity.
 In this particular case, it's better to be able to adjust a process to meet the optimal workflow.
 - If you can't explain it simply you don't understand it well enough.
 - It is not enough for code to work.
+- The best way to predict the future is to create it.

 ---